marisarpo/horizons-week02/day4/horello-ajax/readme.md

 [`.ajax()`](http://api.jquery.com/jquery.ajax/) that we can use in the browser console to test the API. ([This doc](http://www.w3schools.com/jquery/ajax_ajax.asp) is also very helpful.)
-Let's try reading a board using the ajax function.
+Let's try reading the list of boards (which you saw in the sandbox) using the ajax function.
 It takes a URL and an object with a list of settings.
 The simplest GET command would look like this:

     $.ajax('https://api.trello.com/1/member/me/boards')